MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-implement-a-wrapper-for-inspectors-and-track-item-level-events-in-each-inspector.md

 ﻿---
-title: 'How to: Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector'
+title: 'Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector'
-TOCTitle: 'How to: Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector' ms:assetid: 8021dd2b-c36c-492b-b281-783e85140ad8 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184620(v=office.15) ms:contentKeyID: 55119854
+TOCTitle: 'Implement a Wrapper for Inspectors and Track Item-Level Events in Each Inspector' ms:assetid: 8021dd2b-c36c-492b-b281-783e85140ad8 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184620(v=office.15) ms:contentKeyID: 55119854